TrshPuppy/obsidian-notes/practical-ethical-hacking/kali-linux/bash-scripting.md

 ```

 ### 5. If statements
-Running this code as is can be buggy, especially if we run it *without giving it any arguments.* Adding and if statement can easily fix this:
+Running this code as is can be buggy, especially if we run it *without giving it any arguments.* Adding an if statement can easily fix this:
 ```bash
 #!/bin/bash